fox-it/dissect-docs/docs/source/rdump.rst

 With ``rdump`` you can transform the stream of records to your liking.
 The ``rdump`` utility allows you to:

-* select certain fields from the records
+* Select certain fields from the records.
-* filter certain records
+* Filter certain records.
-* create additional derived fields
+* Create additional derived fields.
-* limit the output
+* Limit the output.
-* format the results
+* Format the results.
-* write the results through an adapter
+* Write the results through an adapter.

 .. hint::